RichFesler/rpi-offline-voice-control/README.md

-## 🗣️ Raspberry Pi Voice Control System: Offline STT & Playback
-(Vosk, FFmpeg, MQTT, Node-RED)
+🗣️ Raspberry Pi Voice Control System: Offline STT & Playback (Vosk, FFmpeg, MQTT, Node-RED)

 This system enables fully offline voice recognition on a Raspberry Pi.
 It continuously listens for speech, transcribes it with the Vosk engine, and publishes results to MQTT for use in Node-RED.
 It also supports audio playback via the same USB speaker.

+Tested on Raspberry Pi OS Bookworm 64-bit (headless) using the KAYSUDA PC Microphone Speaker (~$40 on Amazon).

-## 💡 Features
+💡 Features

-- Continuous offline speech recognition using Vosk
+Continuous offline speech recognition using Vosk

-- Publishes partial and final transcriptions to MQTT
+Publishes partial and final transcriptions to MQTT

-- Headless and auto-starts via systemd
+Headless and auto-starts via systemd

-- Supports simultaneous mic input and audio playback
+Supports simultaneous mic input and audio playback

-- MP3/WAV playback via mpg123 or aplay
+MP3/WAV playback via mpg123 or aplay

-Optimized for Raspberry Pi OS Bookworm

-Tested with KAYSUDA USB Speaker/Microphone ($40 Amazon device)
+Fully offline and reliable under systemd

-## 🛠️ Prerequisites
+🛠️ Prerequisites

 sudo apt-get update && sudo apt-get upgrade -y sudo apt-get install -y \
     build-essential git ffmpeg mpg123 \